-- The class/form teacher has overall responsibility for the pastoral, medical and social care of every child in their class; therefore this is a parents' first point of contact.
+- The class/form teacher has overall responsibility for the pastoral, medical and social care of every child in their class; therefore, this is a parents' first point of contact.
 If further support is required, the class teacher liaises with the SENCo for further advice and support.
-This may involve working alongside outside agencies such as Health and Social Services, and/or specialist educational services. - If a child has persistent difficulties, a Pastoral Support Plan (PSP) is written alongside the child and parents to identify the specific issues, put relevant support in place and set targets.
-As a result of the support we give, our rate of exclusions is very low. - Attendance of every child is monitored on a daily basis by the admin department.
+This may involve working alongside outside agencies such as Health and Social Services, and/or specialist educational services. - If a child has persistent difficulties, a Pastoral Support Plan (PSP) is written with the child and parents to identify the specific issues, put relevant support in place and set targets.
+As a result of the support we give, our rate of suspensions and permanent exclusions are very low. - Attendance of every child is monitored on a daily basis by the admin department.
 Lateness and absence are recorded and reported upon to the Pastoral Deputy head teacher.
 Support is given through an incentive scheme where good attendance is actively encouraged throughout the school.
-We have had many successes where families were struggling with lateness but are now able to get their children into school on time. - The school employs a SENCo, Assistant SENCo, a trained Dyslexia teacher, Learning Assistants, a Learning Mentor, Family Liaison Officer, Attendance

-Officer and Chaplain.
-We also commission a school counsellor through the Brent Centre for Young People.
+We have had many successes where families were struggling with lateness but are now able to get their children into school on time. - The school employs a SENCo, Learning Assistants, a Learning Mentor, Family Liaison Officer, Attendance Officer and Chaplain.
+We also commission a school counsellor through the Brent Centre for Young People. - The school has introduced pupil-led groups for each year group known as the Mental Health Councils; two representatives from each year group will then make up the Mental Health Parliament.
+All students have an opportunity to be part of this and have their views heard.